Kiatisuk Senamuang: Vietnam

 After retiring from playing in 2006, Kiatisuk went straight into management with V-League side Hoàng Anh Gia Lai.

 Return to Thailand

 In 2008, Kiatisuk returned to Thailand to take charge of Chula United.
-In 2009, Kiatisuk became the head coach of Chonburi F.C. and led the club to win the 2009 Kor Royal Cup.
+In 2009, Kiatisuk became the head coach of Chonburi and led the club to win the 2009 Kor Royal Cup.
 Kiatisuk managed to finish the season in second place, with the highest points ever achieved by the club.
 Nevertheless, after failing to secure the domestic league title he resigned.

 Second spell in Vietnam

 Kiatisuk went to Vietnam again to manage his former club Hoàng Anh Gia Lai.
 He finished his season in the V-League in seventh place.
 He led Hoàng Anh Gia Lai to the final of the 2010 Vietnamese Cup but lost 0–1 to Sông Lam Nghệ An at Thống Nhất Stadium, Ho Chi Minh City.

 Back to Thailand again

 In December 2010, Kiatisuk returned to Thailand as the head coach of Chula United in Division 1.
 He brought the club to third place by the end of the season resulting in promotion to the 2012 Thai Premier League.
 After ten games in the top league, Kiatisuk resigned from his position due to poor results: 1 win, 4 draws, and 5 losses.

-A month later, Kiatisuk decided to join Bangkok F.C. in the 2012 Thai Division 1 League to help the club to avoid relegation.
+A month later, Kiatisuk decided to join Bangkok in the 2012 Thai Division 1 League to help the club to avoid relegation.
 Bangkok survived in the second league of Thailand after finishing in tenth place (in the middle of the table).